SamDeMario-lab/NanoBlot/README.md

 [^7]: “3´ RACE System for Rapid Amplification of CDNA Ends.”
 Thermo Fisher Scientific - US, https://www.thermofisher.com/us/en/home/references/protocols/nucleic-acid-amplification-and-expression-profiling/cdna-protocol/3-race-system-for-rapid-amplification-of-cdna-ends.html.

 ### Checking Sample Integrity
+An additional method we provide is for users to check a psuedo measure of their sample integrity based off of long-read sequencing data alone.
+This serves as a proxy to a measure like a RIN score analysis.
+The function ```checkIntegrity``` takes two arguments, one which is a GRanges object from the Genomic Ranges class which contains all the expected full length features, and a BamFileList object from the Rsamtools package which contains all the original non subsetted bam files.

+The integrity function then goes through each individual feature in the GeneTargets argument and calculates the percentage of full length reads over total reads that map to that given feature.
+For a short diagram of this overlap, please reference the paper.
+The function then outputs a cumulative distribitution plot that visualizes each sample's overall percetange of intact full length reads.
+A sample graph of this output is pictured down below.

 ### R Plotting